-As parents we are often quick to scold.
+As parents, we are often quick to scold.
 Sometimes we aren’t always so quick to praise.
 Reward honesty with loads of praise and hugs.
-It will build self-confidence and reinforce the positive behavior.
+It will build self-confidence and reinforce positive behavior.
 Plus a child can never get too much love.

-Correct morals and purity of spirit always trump protecting the feelings of someone who is doing wrong.
+Upholding morals is more important than avoiding hurting someone’s feelings who is out of line.
 Wrong is always wrong.
 For instance, your son’s best friend is cheating on tests and your son is fully aware.
 He has a duty to go to his friend and advise him to quit.
 He’s hurting himself and cheating the others who have honestly studied.
 If he refuses, then your son would have to tell the teacher about what is going on.
-That is called the hard truth.
-Nobody wants to be put in that position.
-Yet, life constantly puts us in these types of situations.
-As adults, we are faced with all kinds of scams, rampant adultery, and general dishonesty.
-Teach your children to stand strong on the side of righteousness.
+That is the hard truth.

 Though it’s tempting to test them, try to avoid asking questions that give your child a chance to not be honest.
 You saw your daughter spill red juice on the couch.
 No need to ask, “Did you just spill your juice on the couch?”
 This leads her to believe she might have a way out and could possibly pass blame elsewhere.
 Just tell her to clean it up.
 She’ll have enough opportunities to tell the truth.

 We all sin.
 Even children do.
-They will eventually lie to you and you will eventually catch them.
-It’s important that there be consequences for their actions.
+They will lie to you and you will eventually catch them.
+It’s important that there be consequences for their actions, which is what we did with our son.
 Appropriate discipline should be carried out and followed through.
-Make it so not worth it to lie.
+Make it so it is not worth it to lie.

 7. Correct Mistakes

 Show me your friends and I will show you your future.
 If your child’s friends lie and cheat, so will they.
-But if your child’s friends are upstanding and honest clean through, your son or daughter will be that much better off.
+But if your child’s friends are upstanding and honest, your son or daughter will be that much better off.
 Keep an ear out for any of your children’s friends who lie.
-They’re a terrible example for your children.